Beginning

 What is the purpose of your publication?

-Is it intended to influence, entertain, inform – or maybe all three?
+Decide if it is intended to influence, entertain, inform – or maybe all three…

 -